JLESC/jlesc.github.io/_events_upcoming/2016-02-16-5th-JLESC-workshop.md

 institute: inria
 ---

-The workshop will take place at END-Lyon and will gather top researchers in HPC from INRIA, the University of Illinois, Argonne National Laboratory, Barcelona Supercomputing Center, Jülich Supercomputing Centre and Riken-AICS to explore research problems related to post-Petascale / Exascale Supercomputers and present early results of their joint work.
+The workshop will take place at ENS-Lyon and will gather top researchers in HPC from INRIA, the University of Illinois, Argonne National Laboratory, Barcelona Supercomputing Center, Jülich Supercomputing Centre and Riken-AICS to explore research problems related to post-Petascale / Exascale Supercomputers and present early results of their joint work.